puzl-cloud/example-jupyter-notebook-server/README.md

 ## Using SSL for encrypted communication

-Ignore browser errors because self-signed certificate is used
+Ignore browser errors because self-signed certificate is used.

 If you don't need ssl:
 1. Comment 1 line in `run.sh`